WICG/digital-goods/explainer.md

 ### Acknowledging a purchase

-Some stores will require that the developer acknowledge a purchase once it has succeeded.
-In this case, the payment response will return a "purchase token" string, which should be verified and acknowledged by the developer.
-This should be done using direct API calls from the developer's server to the service provider before granting entitlements.
-Such a direct developer-to-provider API is not specified as part of the Digital Goods API.
+The payment response will return a "purchase token" string, which can be used for direct communication between the developer's server and the service provider beyond the Digital Goods API.
+Such communication can allow the developer to independently verify information about the purchase before granting entitlements.
+Some stores might require that the developer acknowledge a purchase once it has succeeded, to confirm that it has been recorded.

 ### Consuming a purchase

-Items that are designed to be purchased multiple times usually need to be marked as "consumed" before they can be purchased again by the user.
+Purchases that are designed to be purchased multiple times usually need to be marked as "consumed" before they can be purchased again by the user.
 An example of a consumable purchase is an in-game powerup that makes the player stronger for a short period of time.
 This can be done with the `consume` method:

 ```js
 digitalGoodsService.consume(purchaseToken);